A Second Order Cumulant Spectrum Test That a Stochastic Process is Strictly Stationary and a Step Toward a Test for Graph Signal Strict Stationarity: Introduction and related work

-A stochastic process is called strictly stationary if the joint distribution of $x\left(t_1 + \tau\right)$, $x\left(t_2 + \tau\right)$, $\ldots$, $x\left(t_n + \tau\right)$ is independent of $\tau$ for all time points $\{t_1,$ $t_2,$ $\ldots,$ $t_n\}$.
-In other words, the time series has the same joint distribution across all time points $t$.
-The hypothesis of stationarity plays a significant role in time series analysis and is frequently used as an assumption in both academic research and practical applications.
-A unit root is one type of violation of stationarity in the strict sense. \cite{kwiatkowski1992testing} developed a test for unit root (or level stationarity) commonly mentioned in the stationarity related literature, hereafter referred to as KPSS.
-Because of its popularity, we use KPSS as a starting point of comparison for our work.

-Weak stationarity, commonly used as an assumption in financial time series forecasting models, assumes that the first two moments of the time series are constant through time (under suitable mixing conditions that the series is summable, and the first two moments exist \cite{brillinger2001time}).
-Hence a process is weakly stationary (or stationary in the wide sense), if its expected value $E\{x\left(t_m\right)\} $ is constant and its autocovariance $c_x\left(t_m\right)$ depends only on the difference $\left(t_{n+m} - t_{n}\right)$, $c_x\left(t_m\right) = c_x\left(t_{n+m} - t_{n}\right)$ (\cite{brillinger2001time}).
-A weakly stationary Gaussian process is also stationary in the strict sense \cite{brillinger2001time}.
-A Gaussian process is a sequence of independent, identically normally distributed random variables $\{u_t\}$.
+A stochastic process $\{X(t)\}$, $t=0..T$, is called strictly stationary when the entire family of its finite dimensional distribution presents invariance under a common translation in the time structure \cite{brillinger2001time}.
+The concept of stationarity of a time series plays a significant role in time series analysis and its applications, and is an assumption for building time series forecasting models and drawing the correct inferences (for example financial returns prediction, demand forecasting, human activity prediction).
+One can obtain meaningful sample statistics of the time series (mean, variances, correlations with other variables) that can be useful descriptors of future behavior only if the time series is approximately stationary.
 There are two paradigms for analyzing time series: the time domain and the frequency domain.
-In the time domain, one considers the observed data $\{x\left(t\right)\}$ directly and typically makes conjectures about its moments.
+In the time domain, one considers the observed data directly and typically makes conjectures about its moments.
 In the frequency domain, one decomposes the time series into underlying frequencies and makes conjectures about spectra and cumulant spectra.
-The frequency domain offers its own advantages to decompose time series into trends and work with higher order moments more easily.
-In this article we develop a statistical test of the hypothesis that an observed stochastic process $\{x\left(t\right)\}$ is stationary in the strict sense.
-For convenience, we will refer to our test as PHR.
-PHR uses sample estimates of the second order cumulant spectrum to test the null hypothesis of strict stationarity.
+This paper operates in the frequency domain and presents a novel statistical time series method based on the second order cumulant spectrum to test the hypothesis that an observed discrete time series $\{x(t_n)\}$, $t_n=n\tau$, with sampling rate $\tau$, is strictly stationary.